eBay/nice-modal-react/README.md

 Unfortunately, most examples of using modals just follow this practice, it causes such confusions when managing modals in React.

-I believe you must once encountered with the scenario that originally you only needed to show a modal when click a button, then when requirements changed, you need to open the same modal from a different place.
+I believe you must once encountered with the scenario that originally you only needed to show a modal when you click a button, then when requirements changed, you need to open the same modal from a different place.
 Then you have to refactor your code to re-consider where to declare the modal.
-The root cause of such annoying things is just because we have not understood the essential of a modal.
+The root cause of such annoying things is just because we have not understood the essentials of a modal.

 # Rethink the Modal Usage Pattern in React
-According to the [wikipedia](https://en.wikipedia.org/wiki/Modal_window), a modal can be described as:
+According to the [Wikipedia](https://en.wikipedia.org/wiki/Modal_window), a modal can be described as:

 > A window that prevents the user from interacting with your application until he closes the window.

-From the definition we can get a conclusion: a modal is a global view that's not necessarily related with a specific context.
+From the definition, we can get a conclusion: a modal is a global view that's not necessarily related with a specific context.

 This is very similar with the page concept in a single page UI application.
-The visibility/ state of modals should be managed globally because, from the UI perspective, a modal could be showed above any page/component.
-The only difference between modal and page is: a modal allows you to not leave the current page to do some separate tasks.
+The visibility/ state of modals should be managed globally because, from the UI perspective, a modal could be shown above any page/component.
+The only difference between a modal and a page is: a modal allows you to not leave the current page to do some separate tasks.

 For pages management, we already have router framework like React Router, it helps to navigate to a page by URL.
-Actually, you can think URL a global id for a page.
-So, similarly, what if you assign a uniq id to a modal then show/hide it by the id?
+Actually, you can think of a URL as a global id for a page.
+So, similarly, what if you assign a unique id to a modal and then show/hide it by the id?
 This is just how we designed NiceModal.

-However, besides using id, NiceModal allows to use the modal component directly to manage it.

 # Usage
 ## Installation